rediacc/docs/docs/guides/ai-safety-guide.md

 ```

 ### 4. Complete Audit Trail
-Every AI action is logged and reversible with immutable records for compliance.
+Every AI action is logged and reversible with immutable records for monitoring.

 ## Protection Matrix